-Facelifts, Aging, Gender, and Rejuvenation
+Facelifts, Aging, Gender Confirmation, and Rejuvenation

 Aging is a natural part of life, but a man’s face ages differently in comparison to a woman’s face.
 Men tend to develop more fullness in the submental or under-chin area, which creates excess skin and fat, whereas women generally develop an excess of facial skin.
 It’s only natural that over time your skin’s elasticity, firmness, and underlying bone, fat, and muscle support are each affected by the aging process.
-Depending on your age and skin condition, you may want to consider a facelift in addition to your facial feminization surgery.
+Depending on your age and skin condition, you may want to consider a facelift in addition to your facial gender confirmation surgery.

 How does aging affect the feminized face?

 The answer to this question depends on the facial area affected.
 For example, when forehead size is decreased, the upper face may not experience any aging issues because the skin is usually tightened by the procedure itself, and/or an accompanying brow lift or hairline lowering.
 However, the lower features of your face will respond differently.
 As the lower jaw is made smaller with feminization, it loses some tissue support.
 Tightening this area cannot be accomplished with, or during, feminization because it takes at least 3-6 months after jaw tapering for the swelling and muscle mass changes to settle.
 If you are at an age when your skin still has sufficient elasticity, the excess skin left after a feminizing process will contract nicely.
 If, on the other hand, you are older (in your 40’s or 50’s) loss of elasticity will become an issue that needs to be anticipated.
 This loss can show up in sagging jowls, a fold of skin on your upper throat, or deeper nasolabial grooves.

 When is the right time to have a facelift?